 Use of Public Roads.
-Any applicant(s), owner(s), or operator(s) proposing to use any county, municipality, township, village or State Road(s), for the purpose of transporting WECS(s), substation parts, and/or equipment for construction, operation, or maintenance of the WECS(s) or substation(s), shall:
+Any applicant(s), Parent Company, owner(s), or operator(s) proposing to use any public or private road(s), for the purpose of transporting WECS(s), substation parts, and/or equipment for construction, operation, maintenance, or decommissioning of the WECS(s) or substation(s), shall submit a Transportation Plan.

+All transportation plans shall include the following:

-Identify all such public roads, by submitting a detail mapping of haul routes shall be submitted with the Wind Siting and Facility Permit application.
+An index of all public roads, and alternative routes, to be used for construction activities.
+That index shall include a detailed mapof haul routes which shall be submitted with the WECS Permit application.

-Obtain applicable weight and size permits from relevant government agencies prior to construction.
+Applicable weight and size permits from relevant government agencies prior to construction.

-Obtain new access, access modification, or change of use of access permit; utility crossing permits from WYDOT for impacts to any State Highway facilities.
+For public roads, obtain new access, access modification, or change of use of access permit; or utility crossing permits from the applicable government agencies.

+An estimate of construction-related traffic, to include truck round trips and timeframe to transfer all necessary materials.

-The applicant(s), at the discretion of the County Commissioners, may be requested to provide additional studies and reports prepared by a 3rd party Wyoming licensed civil engineer to determine if impacts to public roads will occur.
+The applicant(s), Parent Company, owner(s), or operator(s), at the discretion of the County Commissioners, may be requested to provide additional studies and reports prepared by a 3rd party Wyoming licensed civil engineer to determine if impacts to public roads will occur.
 If impacts are determined, a mitigation plan and/or long-term road maintenance agreement will be required.

-If potential road impacts are determined to extend beyond County boundaries the applicant(s) will be responsible to contact all potentially impacted jurisdiction(s), and to provide written documentation of the contacts as well as written statements from the jurisdiction(s) that they are aware of the potential impact.
-All required written statements shall be provided to the Platte County Planning Department prior to the scheduling of the hearing for the Wind Energy Siting and Facility Permit.
+If potential road impacts are determined to extend beyond County boundaries the applicant(s), Parent Company, owner(s), or operator(s) will be responsible to contact all potentially impacted jurisdiction(s), and to provide written documentation of the contacts as well as written statements from the jurisdiction(s) that they are aware of the potential impact.
+All required written statements shall be provided to the Platte County Planning Department prior to the scheduling of the hearing for the WECS Permit.

-To the extent an applicant(s), owner(s), or operator(s) must obtain a weight or size permit from the County, the applicant(s), owner(s), or operator(s) shall:
+To the extent an applicant(s), Parent Company, owner(s), or operator(s) must obtain a weight or size permit from the County, the applicant(s), Parent Company, owner(s), or operator(s) shall:

 Conduct a pre-construction baseline survey to determine existing road conditions for assessing potential future damage.

+Estimate the financial impact of WECS construction on impacted roads or other public infrastructure.

 Secure Financial Assurance in a reasonable amount at the discretion of the County Commissioners for the purpose of maintaining and repairing any damage to public roads caused by constructing, operating, or maintaining for the life of the WECS Project including decommissioning.